January 1983, the NBL - USA issued their new rulebook.

 Due to the fact that since the I.BMX.F. saw the light of day, I.BMX.F. affiliated organizations weren't allowed to send riders to this event, since it was not I.BMX.F. sanctioned, not many foreign riders did participate.
 Problem was however, that the NBL, affiliated to the I.BMX.F., sanctioned these races.
 Crazy situation.
 Early start problems one might call this.

 December 5th.
-Letter from Mr. Alan Rushton of the SPORTS PLUS company came in,
+Letter from Mr. Alan Rushton (GBR) of the SPORTS PLUS company came in,

 explaining about a big indoor to be held at the National Exhibition Center in Birmingham next year and that it would be televised.
 Sports Plus did contact both British associations and asked not to schedule conflicting dates.
 Besides the above, Sports Plus also had an agreement with Channel 4 for the preparation of six special BMX programs to be transmitted in the first half of next year.
 New tracks will be constructed and a major food company (Kellog's) would be sponsoring these events.